 The origin of Ryokan is said to date back to the Nara Period (710- 794).
 The first Ryokan which appeared in Japanese history was Fuseya, a free guest house founded by a Buddhist priest known as Gyoki.
 During this period, a number of Fuseya were established all around Japan for the purpose of providing accommodations for travelers.

-In those days, traveling was much more difficult than today due to lack of accommodation and the poor road network which was not well-developed.
+In those days, traveling was much more difficult than today due to the lack of accommodation and the poor road network which was not well-developed.
 Travelers had no choice but to spend nights sleeping outside on the dirty streets.
 Fuseya played a significant role in offering a safe and comfortable shelter for people, where they could stay overnight without worrying about possible dangers or unexpected weather changes!

 2. Hot spring/ Onsen experience at Ryokan